citp/privacy-policy-historical/t/tr/tru/trustpilot.co.uk.md

 Some of these data processors and third party services are located outside of the European Union, such as in the US.
 You consent to us using data processors in unsecure third countries provided that there is a legal framework governing the transfer of your personal data and ensuring adequate protection of it, for example if the data processor is part of the EU-US Privacy Shield framework.

-### **6   Data retention**
+### 6. Data retention

 We keep the Master Data and other personal data you provide, including your reviews, for as long as you have an Account or as needed to provide you with our services.
 If you choose to delete your Account please note that all your reviews will also be deleted.
 We will delete this information upon your request and we will only save a log with the following information: your name, email address and the date of the deletion of your Account.
 We will keep the log for 3 years.
 All other information will be deleted.

 If you only use our Website for searching for reviewed companies, we will retain your information and keep your Account open until you decide to close your Account.
 In some cases, even if you close your account, we then choose to retain certain information (e.g. visits to our Website) in an anonymized or aggregated form.

-### **7   Security measures**
+### 7. Security measures

-We use reasonable organizational, technical and administrative measures to protect your personal information within our organization and we regularly audit our system for vulnerabilities.
+We use reasonable organizational, technical and administrative measures to protect your personal data within our organization and we regularly audit our system for vulnerabilities.
 However, since the internet is not a 100% secure environment, we cannot ensure or warrant the security of the information you transmit to us.
 Emails sent via the Website may not be encrypted, and we therefore advise you not to include any confidential information in your emails to us.

-To learn more about our current practices and policies regarding security and other information, please see our security practices [support.trustpilot.com/hc/en-us/articles/360000721308--Our-security-practices](https://support.trustpilot.com/hc/en-us/articles/360000721308--Our-security-practices "https://support.trustpilot.com/hc/en-us/articles/360000721308--Our-security-practices").
+To learn more about our current practices and policies regarding security and other information, please see our [security practices](https://support.trustpilot.com/hc/en-us/articles/360000721308--Our-security-practices).
 We are always working to improve our security practices and we will update this information as these practices evolve over time.

-### **8   Cookies**
+### 8. Cookies

 The Website uses cookies and similar technologies (“Cookies”).
 By using our Website, you accept that we use Cookies as described below.